If you ask someone who’s been in the project management world for a while how they became a project manager, you’ll likely hear this answer:

-As shown in the survey, cities do tend to pay higher than companies outside these areas.
+As shown in the survey referenced above, cities do tend to pay higher than companies outside these areas.

-There’s a variety of skills that digital project managers need to have to succeed in the role.
+There’s a variety of project management skills that project managers need to have to succeed in the role.
 A lot of these skills, especially practical and technical skills, will be learned in the role or through formal project management training (or maybe you're already learning them the hard way).

 These include the following:

 This involves building out a timing plan and estimating the cost of a digital project based on team shape and deliverables.
 You’ll work with your organization’s leads to determine project estimates (generally in hours) of the breakdown of tasks for a project, which will go into your project plan.